How to Make Time Fly.

 That I’ll have enough time.

 I’m hoping I can finish before the 11:03pm gets here.

 Rather than being bored, and agitated, and resenting every passing second, I’m engaged in a productive activity I hope I’ll have time to complete.

 I understand you may not want, or need, to stretch your Achilles tendons.

-Still, I am absolutely sure you have a great many beneficial activities you seldom get to but mean to cross off your list.
+Still, I am absolutely sure you have a great many activities you seldom get to but would love to cross off your list.

 ***Taking 7 consecutive full deep breaths.

 ***Doing preventive carpal tunnel exercises for your wrist.